Wesleyan-Media-Project/race_of_focus/README.md

 You can find the exact files needed for each script by looking at the code in the R-file that you are running and specifically at what is under #Input files.
 For example, `path_140m_vars <- "../fb_2020/fb_2020_140m_adid_var1.csv.gz"` means that you neeed the file `fb_2020_140m_adid_var1.csv.gz`.

 Some of the files needed are not actually in the github directories they are listed as being under due to being too large.
-Instead, these are available on Figma.
+Instead, these are available on Figshare.
 These include the files that are used in the first line of code after #Input Files.

 Here are the repos you will need to download for each R script.